brendanhasz/probflow/docs/index.rst

    :width: 90 %
    :align: center

-ProbFlow also provides more complex modules, such as those required for building Bayesian neural networks.
+ProbFlow also provides more complex modules, such as those required for building :ref:`Bayesian neural networks <example_fully_connected>` .
 Also, you can mix ProbFlow with TensorFlow (or PyTorch!) code.
 For example, a multi-layer Bayesian neural network can be built and fit using ProbFlow in only a few lines:

 .. tabs::